anujaagarwal/AI-Powered-Process-Builder/README.md

 ## Key Decision Making and Reasoning behind that:-

 1. I opted to use FetchApi for data fetching due to its user-friendly and straightforward syntax.
 Fetch is built into modern browsers, which means I don't need to add an additional library or package like Axios.
-This can reduced the size of your application and simplified my project's dependencies.
+This can reduced the size of my application and simplified my project's dependencies.
 2. Kept most of the business logic in pages and kept the code modular by creating reusable components.

 ## API Integration